110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 2. Slide spool into cassette — into the empty space of the feed chamber

-4. Close cassette + put immediately in case
+4. Close cassette + immediately into case

-Tip: Practical tip: End fold as a stop mechanism
+Practical tip: End fold as stop mechanism

 Film is more fun — Shooting with the Pentax Auto 110: results and fun factor